-- 1. to elect two members of the Company's board of directors (the "Board") as Class B directors, to hold office until the third succeeding annual meeting and until their respective successors are duly elected and qualified (the "Director Election Proposal"); - 2. to separately approve amendments to the Company's certificate of incorporation, as amended (the "Certificate of Incorporation"): - a. to incorporate new Delaware law provisions regarding officer exculpation; and - b. to increase the total number of shares of common stock the Company is authorized to issue by 100,000,000 shares, from 100,000,000 shares to 200,000,000 shares (collectively, the "Charter Amendment Proposals"); - 3. to separately approve, for the purposes of Listing Rule 5635 of The Nasdaq Stock Market LLC ("Nasdaq"): - a. the issuance of shares of the Company's common stock under the Senior Secured Convertible Note (the "March 2023 Note") sold by the Company in a private offering in March 2023; and - b. the issuance of shares of the Company's common stock under the Series A Convertible Preferred Stock (the "Series A Preferred Stock") sold by the Company in a private offering commenced in March 2023 (collectively, the "Stock Issuance Proposals"); - 4. to ratify the appointment of Marcum LLP as the Company's independent registered certified public accounting firm for the year ending December 31, 2023 (the "Accountant Ratification Proposal"); and - 5. to transact any other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. to elect three members of the Company's board of directors (the "Board") as Class C directors, to hold office until the third succeeding annual meeting and until their respective successors are duly elected and qualified (the "Director Election Proposal"); - 2. to approve, for the purposes of Listing Rule 5635 of The Nasdaq Stock Market LLC ("Nasdaq"), the issuance of shares of the Company's common stock under the Series B Convertible Preferred Stock (the "Series B Preferred Stock") sold by the Company in a private offering in March 2024 and the Series B-1 Convertible Preferred Stock (the "Series B-1 Preferred Stock") sold by the Company in a private offering in May 2024 (the "Stock Issuance Proposal"); - 3. to approve an amendment to the Company's certificate of incorporation, as amended (the "Certificate of Incorporation"), to increase the total number of shares of common stock the Company is authorized to issue by 100,000,000 shares, from 200,000,000 shares to 300,000,000 shares (the "Authorized Capital Proposal"); - 4. to ratify the appointment of Marcum LLP as the Company's independent registered certified public accounting firm for the year ending December 31, 2024 (the "Accountant Ratification Proposal"); and - 5. to transact any other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-The Board has set the close of business on April 25, 2023 as the record date for the determination of stockholders who will be entitled to notice of and to vote at the Annual Meeting (the "record date").
+The Board has set the close of business on May 29, 2024 as the record date for the determination of stockholders who will be entitled to notice of and to vote at the Annual Meeting (the "record date").
 The list of stockholders entitled to vote at the Annual Meeting will be available for inspection at the Company's headquarters at least ten days before the Annual Meeting.